-To remain in a Teacher Education Program, candidates must:
+To remain in a teacher education program, candidates must:

-- Maintain a minimum cumulative 2.75 GPA in all coursework - Complete Professional Education courses with a grade of C or higher - Receive satisfactory ratings on Dispositions evaluations by faculty - Earn satisfactory ratings on cooperating teacher and university supervisor evaluations
+- Maintain a minimum cumulative 2.75 GPA in all coursework. - Complete professional education courses with a grade of C or better. - Receive satisfactory ratings on Dispositions evaluations by faculty.

+Earn satisfactory ratings on cooperating teacher and university supervisor evaluations.